BC Platforms Opens Singapore R&D Center and Signs New Data Partnership to Drive Precision Medicine in Asia Pacific Region

 Niko Hurskainen, Chief Technology Officer, BCP, who will lead the R&D Center in Singapore, commented, "Asian real-world data is under-represented in global life science research.
 Through our collaborations in the region with national healthcare systems we will enable researchers to have secure access to good quality, carefully curated, data from Asia, to help build novel medical diagnostics and treatments.
 While TRE R&D leadership stays at the heart of the TRE concept in the UK, our Singapore R&D Centre, which is fully integrated with local healthcare and research institutions, will be core to our continued effort to deliver leading locally relevant user experiences on top of leading data management, scalability and privacy capabilities.
 Additionally, we see the region as a great location for building and scaling our global R&D organisation to support a global customer base."

-Professor Yeo Khung Keong, Deputy Group Chief Medical Informatics Officer (Research), SingHealth, commented "At SingHealth, our motto is 'defining tomorrow's medicine', and we consider BC Platforms as an ideal partner to help us do precisely that.
-To expand the reach of our cardiac research collaboration globally, we have embarked on a data partnership with BC Platforms.
-We look forward to continued cooperation with the Academic Medicine Innovation Institute.
-BC Platforms' R&D investment into Singapore will strengthen translational research capabilities for the region."
+Professor Yeo Khung Keong, Deputy Group Chief Medical Informatics Officer (Research), SingHealth, commented, “At SingHealth, our vision is ‘Defining Tomorrow’s Medicine’.
+We are very glad to be partnering BC Platforms to strive towards this.
+By embarking on a data partnership with BC Platforms, we aim to expand the reach of our cardiac research collaboration globally to gain deeper insights into cardiovascular diseases, which currently account for nearly 30 per cent of all deaths in Singapore, to improve care outcomes.
+With BC Platforms’ R&D investment into Singapore, we hope to leverage this partnership to strengthen translational research capabilities for the region to enable greater patient access to more effective treatments and cures.”

 The company has been steadily building up its presence in Asia, as part of its mission to deliver industry-leading interpretation services on genomics related insights, including pharmacogenomics in clinical practice in Asia and around the world.
 Singapore is the fastest growing market in Asia, with strong governmental commitment to facilitate genomics related research and innovation using genomic and clinical data.
 The company's Singapore R&D Centre will support recent Asia-based collaborations including with Japan's Mitsubishi Space Software, announced Feb 2022, and Thailand's Bumrungrad International Hospital (BIH), announced October 2021.